NETponents/octoduino/README.md

 Make sure you have a serial console open to your Arduino.
 Insert the SD card an reset your Arduino.
 You should begin to see your program get executed.
 Yay!
 If you hit a bug that was not caused by your code, be sure to let us know by filing a bug in our issue tracker.

 ## Contributing
 We welcome contributions of all kinds.
-This project follows the NETponents RING system.
+For code contributions, this project follows the NETponents RING system (explained below).
+If you cannot make a code contribution, please consider making a donation through PayPal.
+NETponents only has one employee(an unpaid high school student), and we spend most of our time developing open source software.

 #### Ring 2
 If you are not in rings 1 or 0, you are in ring 2.
 Ring 2 is the public ring.
 Here's how contributtions work in Ring 2: